-We thank the shepherd Swaminathan Sundararaman and anonymous reviewers for their insightful and helpful comments, which improve the paper.
-We also thank Hong Mei and Yanyan Shen for their constructive suggestions and comments on this paper.
+We thank the anonymous reviewers for their insightful and helpful comments, which improve the paper.
+We also thank Linzhu Wu for his assistance.
 The work described in this paper is supported by the National High-tech R&D Program of China (863 Program) under Grant No. 2015AA015303 and the National Natural Science Foundation of China under Grant No. 61472241.
+Yanyan Shen is partially supported by NSFC (No. 61602297).